Lead from your center.

 How clearly are you thinking about where you’re headed?
 Are your systems at home actually working?
 How’s your relational energy outside the office?
 Are you living in alignment with what matters to you?

-This methodology maps both — and overlays them — because patterns that limit your leadership rarely stop at the office door.
-And the center that steadies your leadership is the same one that steadies your life.
+The Axis Diamond — the assessment at the center of this work — maps how you lead and where you've drifted from it.
+And because the patterns that limit your leadership rarely stop at the office door, the center it helps you find is the same one that steadies your life.

 The Leadership Axis

-STRATEGY direction & tradeoffs AUTHENTICITY presence & integrity SYSTEMS leverage & execution HUMANITY trust & shared movement Strategic Execution Purposeful Connection Transparent Systems Genuine Interaction
+STRATEGY heading & trade-offs AUTHENTICITY presence & foundation SYSTEMS scaffolding & execution HUMANITY trust & shared movement Strategic Execution Purposeful Connection Transparent Systems Genuine Interaction

 Diagnostic, not prescriptive.